Martins3/Martins3.github.io/hack/fs.md

 - [ ] so file-writeback and page-writeback.c are one of two base modules of vmscan, another base moduler is swap.

+## fd
+Related code resides in fs/file.c, it works just what we expected.

+- fd_install
+- dup
+- fget

+## fcntl
+abbreviation for file control

+1. lease ?
+2. dnotify
+3. seal

+来源自 man fcntl(2)

+主要的功能:
+1. Duplicating a file descriptor
+2. File descriptor flags

+The principal difference between the two lock types is that whereas traditional record locks are associated with a process, open file description locks are associated with the open file description on which they are acquired, much like locks acquired with flock(2).
+Consequently (and unlike traditional advisory record locks), open file description locks are inherited across fork(2) (and clone(2) with CLONE_FILES), and are only automatically released on the last close of the open file description, instead of being released on any close of the file.

+> Warning: the Linux implementation of mandatory locking is unreliable.
+See BUGS below.
+Because of these bugs, and the fact that the feature is believed to be little used, since Linux 4.5, mandatory locking has been made an optional feature, governed by a configuration option (CONFIG_MANDATORY_FILE_LOCKING).
+This is an initial step toward removing this feature completely.

 ## event fd
 - [ ] why eventfd is related with kvm ?